1. General provisions

 Accordingly, Participants in particular undertake not to directly or indirectly draw any other Participant away from any exhibition area for the purpose of presenting any of its products and/or services that are within the scope of the event.

-The Organiser reserves the right to have any breach of this provision evidenced by a sworn officer, to have the relevant Participant pay the costs associated therewith and to initiate any legal action enabling it to assert its rights.
+The Organiser reserves the right to have any breach of this provision evidenced by any witness sworn officer, to have the relevant Participant pay the costs associated therewith and to initiate any legal action enabling it to assert its rights.

-The Organiser enters into agreements with hotels and estate agents in Cannes and the surrounding area in order to assist Participants, to the extent possible and under the best possible conditions, in finding accommodation.
-However, this does not constitute an obligation on the part of the Organiser, and the Organiser shall not be liable with respect to hotel reservations and/or accommodations selected.
+The Organiser may enter into agreements with hotels and estate agents in the location of the event and the surrounding area in order to assist Participants to the extent possible and under the best possible conditions, in finding accommodation.
+However, this does not constitute an endorsement from the Organiser of any particular accommodation provider or obligation on the part of the Organiser and the Organiser shall not be liable with respect to hotel reservations and/or accommodations selected.

 INSTALLATION OF STANDS

 The Organiser shall determine the event layout and assign locations.
-The Organiser shall endeavour to take into account Exhibitors’ requests, the nature of the products and services they plan to exhibit and the arrangement of the stand they plan to install, in accordance with the interests of the event.
+The Organiser shall endeavour to take into account Exhibitors’ requests, the nature of the products and services they plan to exhibit and the arrangement of the stand and/or assigned location they plan to install in accordance with the interests of the event.

 Exhibitors and any person duly appointed to represent them shall:

-• Become familiar with the Exhibitors’ Technical Manual and the specifications of the operator of the exhibition hall in effect, and comply therewith;
+• Familiarise themselves with the Exhibitors’ Technical Manual and the specifications of the operator of the exhibition space in effect and comply therewith;

-• Be present at their stand during the inspection by the teams responsible for ensuring compliance with safety standards.
+• Be present at their stand and/or assigned location during the inspection by the teams responsible for ensuring compliance with safety standards.

-Subject to the provisions of the aforementioned documents, the event’s accident prevention plan, the Exhibitor’s specific accident prevention plan and consistent with the overall decoration of the event, Exhibitors are free to fit out and decorate their stand, provided they do not hinder the visibility of safety signs and equipment or of nearby stands.
-The Organiser reserves the right, at any time and at the Exhibitor’s expense, to have removed or to destroy any materials or installation deemed non-compliant.
+Subject to the provisions of the Contract Documents, the event’s accident prevention plan, the Exhibitor’s specific prevention plan and consistent with the overall decoration of the event, Exhibitors are free to fit out and decorate their stand, provided they do not hinder the visibility of safety signs and equipment or of nearby stands.
+The Organiser reserves the right, at any time and at the Exhibitor’s expense, to have removed or to destroy any materials or installation deemed non-compliant with these Rules and relevant requirements of the Contract Documents.

-Exhibitors shall at all times maintain sufficient staff at their stand and keep it fully equipped during the entire duration of the event, including if the duration of the event is extended.
+Exhibitors shall at all times maintain sufficient staff at their stand and/or assigned location and keep it fully equipped during the entire duration of the event, including if the duration of the event is extended.

-Exhibitors shall display products and/or services that comply with French and European laws and regulations and that originate from lawful activities, and shall obtain all authorisations necessary to conduct their business.
-Products shall be displayed only within the stand, shall not encroach on the aisles and shall in no event inconvenience nearby Exhibitors.
+Exhibitors shall display products and/or services that comply with French and European laws and regulations and that originate from lawful activities and shall obtain all authorisations necessary to conduct their business at the event.
+Products shall be displayed only within the stand, shall not encroach on the aisles and shall in no event inconvenience nearby Exhibitors or any Participant or personnel or representative of the Organiser or the event operator.
 Materials and products shall be arranged in an aesthetic manner.
 Take-away sales or sales in which goods are immediately delivered to the buyer are forbidden, except with the Organiser’s prior written authorisation.

-Events held at the stand as: attractions, shows, events etc. shall require the Organiser’s prior authorisation.
+Events held at the stand and/or assigned location such as: attractions, shows, events etc. shall require the Organiser’s prior authorisation which may, at the Organiser’s absolute discretion, be withheld.

-Exhibitors shall be liable for all damage they cause to their stand.
-Accordingly, Exhibitors shall leave their stand and/or assigned location, as well as any equipment and materials supplied by the Organiser, in their original condition.
-Therefore, at the time they take possession of their stand, Exhibitors shall have any existing damage evidenced and forward such evidence by email, on the same day, to the Organiser’s technical department.
+Exhibitors shall be liable for all damage they cause to their stand and/or assigned location.
+Accordingly, Exhibitors shall leave their stand and/or assigned location, as well as any equipment and materials supplied by the Organiser, in their original condition at the time they take possession of their stand and/or assigned location.
+Therefore, at the time they take possession of their stand and/or assigned location, Exhibitors shall have any existing damage evidenced and forward such evidence by email, on the same day, to the Organiser’s technical department.
 Otherwise, Exhibitors risk being invoiced for such damage.

 Participants are expressly forbidden from assigning, subletting or exchanging, free of charge or for consideration, all or any part of the locations assigned by the Organiser, including stands and advertising spaces.

-However, more than one Exhibitor may be allowed to exhibit jointly, provided they have submitted a prior request to the Organiser.
+However, more than one Exhibitor may be allowed to exhibit jointly provided they have submitted a prior request to the Organiser and the Organiser has approved the same.

 FINANCIAL TERMS AND CONDITIONS APPLICABLE TO PARTICIPATION

-The participation fee, ancillary costs and the payment procedures and time periods are specified by the Organiser in the participation contract.
+The participation fee and ancillary costs payable by the Participant (i) and the payment procedures and time periods (ii) are specified by the Organiser in the relevant participation contract.
 Depending on the signature date of the participation contract, the first payment shall be equal to amounts already due on the relevant date.

 The Organiser does not apply any commercial discount, rebate or reduction policies, and Participants shall not be granted any discount in the event of payment before the due date.